arleta-jedrzejczak/CC-node-project/README.md

 `PATCH/deletePost/id` - to delete an existing post

-`PATCH/editName/id` - to edit user name
+`PATCH/editName/id` - to edit username

 #### Posts - ./routes/posts
 There are two types of synchronization and they can complement each other: